wenjuin95/lazy_program/README.md

         pip install pyinstaller

-3. (window)now you can convert the python file to executable file (replace "YOUR_USER_NAME" with your user name and "your_script_name.py" with the name of your python file)
+3. (window: use power shell)now you can convert the python file to executable file (replace "YOUR_USER_NAME" with your user name and "your_script_name.py" with the name of your python file)

         python C:\Users\[YOUR_USER_NAME]\AppData\...Scripts\pyinstaller.exe --onefile [your_script_name.py]